Russell Island (Moreton Bay): History

 Russell Island is known for the infamous land scams of the early 1970s, when many of the islands farms were divided into over 20,000 blocks.
 At the time, the area, with a population of less than 500, did not have a local authority enforcing planning regulations.
 Heavily advertised and sold off by unscrupulous vendors, these blocks were often not where the unwary customers thought they were buying.
 It all rode on the vague promise of a bridge from the National Party government at the time.
 Media reports exposing the scam pointed to blocks that were underwater at high tide and the lack of public land.

 The Russell Island Public Library opened in 2001.

-Russell had 1,779 permanent residents in 2006 up 35.9% since 2001.
-However, this changes dramatically on weekends and holidays when many of the 30% of dwellings on the island which are classified as unoccupied are visited by their owners.
-Fast ferries and scheduled barges straddle the distance to Redland Bay quickly for most of the day.

 On 12 April 2008, a public 25 metre swimming pool jointly funded by the Redland City Council, the Queensland State Government, a rates levy and nearly 20 years of donations from residents was completed.
 Management has been contracted to the YMCA.
 The first bathers hit the water during that weekend but, lacking any heating, it was closed for the winter.
 Sufficient solar heating for spring and autumn use was installed in 2009.

 Another big event for the island on Wednesday, 7 May 2008 when the $1.2 million Police Station was opened by the Queensland Police Minister, bringing Senior Constable Michael Verry to the island as its first community policeman.
 Backing up the policeman, Queensland Police make frequent visits to the island with a high-speed barge which can carry two police vehicles.